CIRSE Annual Congress

 IDEAS practical courses

-IDEAS 2025 will feature practical courses on EVAR, FEVAR, and BEVAR.
+IDEAS 2026 will feature practical courses on EVAR and FEVAR.

 Each course will last about 90 minutes and is organized and chaired by two clinical experts within the field.
 The purpose of these courses is to give participants a clinical practical experience, including hands-on training where possible and increase the confidence when using these techniques.
 There will also be plenty of time for discussion to make sure that all the participants’ questions are answered.